sikkatech/spec/rfc/004-abci++.md

 Then for chains where the block data does not depend on the header data, the block data IPC communication can proceed in parallel to the prior block's voting phase.
 (As a node can know whether or not its the leader in the next round)

 Furthermore, this IPC communication is expected to be quite low relative to the amount of p2p gossip time it takes to send the block data around the network, so this is perhaps a premature concern until more sophisticated block gossip protocols are implemented.

 ##### Process Proposal IPC overhead

 This phase changes the amount of time available for the consensus engine to deliver a block's data to the state machine.
 Before, the block data for block N would be delivered to the state machine upon receiving a commit for block N and then be executed.
 The state machine would respond after executing the txs and before prevoting.
-The time for block delivery from the consensus engine to the state machine after this change is the time of receiving block proposal N to the to time precommit on proposal N. It is expected that this difference is unimportant in practice, as this time is in parallel to one round of p2p communication for prevoting, which is expected to be significantly less than the time for the consensus engine to deliver a block to the state machine.
+The time for block delivery from the consensus engine to the state machine after this change is the time of receiving block proposal N to the to time precommit on proposal N.
+It is expected that this difference is unimportant in practice, as this time is in parallel to one round of p2p communication for prevoting, which is expected to be significantly less than the time for the consensus engine to deliver a block to the state machine.

 ##### Vote Extension IPC overhead

 This has a small amount of data, but does incur an IPC round trip delay.
-This IPC round trip delay is not expected to be large.
+This IPC round trip delay is pretty negligible as compared the variance in vote gossip time. (the IPC delay is typically on the order of 10 microseconds)

 ## Status

 Proposed